-One major supermarket hit the headlines around age and gender pay, a major online fashion retailer had to defend itself against warehouse working conditions, while the travails of a well-known sports retailer has brought unionisation issues front of mind for many brands.
+One major supermarket hit the headlines around age and gender pay, a major online fashion retailer had to defend itself against warehouse working conditions, and the travails of a well-known sports retailer have brought unionisation issues front of mind for many brands.

 Recent retail employment research in HR Director magazine suggests that high turnover in retail employment may be impacted not only by salary but also by management recognition and treatment.